sporto/elm-tutorial/en/03-subs-cmds/01-subs.md

     ]
 ```

 Here we declare the things we want to listen to.
 We want to listen to `Mouse.clicks` ➊ and `Keyboard.presses` ➋.
-Both of this functions take a message constructor and return a subscription.
+Both of these functions take a message constructor and return a subscription.

 We use `Sub.batch` ➌ so we can listen to both of them.
 Batch takes a list of subscriptions and returns one subscription which includes all of them.